 - Feeling broken instead of trained

-If two or three of these appear at the same time, training volume is likely too high.
+If two or three of these show up at the same time, your training volume is probably too high.

 How Much Volume Is Actually Optimal?